NAU in Greece: The catastrophic eruption of Santorini Volcano

 ABOUT THE PROGRAM

-In the late Bronze Age, sometime between 1600 and 1626 B.C., the Grecian volcano Santorini catastrophically erupted causing the island to partially sink into the Aegean Sea.
-The eruption is thought to be the source of the legend of Atlantis, where in 360 B.C., Plato wrote of a city that sank into the sea in a “single day and night of misfortune.”
-This study abroad course takes you to the active volcano, where you will study the caldera-forming eruption that likely contributed to the downfall of an ancient, advanced civilization.
+In the late Bronze Age, around 1530 BCE, the Grecian volcano Santorini catastrophically erupted causing the island to partially sink into the Aegean Sea.
+The eruption is thought to be the source of the legend of Atlantis, where in 360 BCE, Plato wrote of a city that sank into the sea in a “single day and night of misfortune.”
+This study abroad course takes you to the Aegean Sea and the active volcano, where you will study the caldera-forming eruption that likely contributed to the downfall of an ancient, advanced civilization.

-While on Santorini you will learn about the processes that generate cataclysmic volcanic eruptions and you will study the ancient and modern volcanic hazards associated with such eruptions.
-You will have the opportunity to study the bizarre landscapes and landforms of volcanic islands, explore 4,000 year-old Minoan ruins buried by the last explosive volcanic eruption, walk on and study an active volcano, tour the island by private boat, among many other unique experiences, all while being immersed in Greek island culture.
+While on Santorini you will learn about the processes that generate cataclysmic volcanic eruptions and study the ancient and modern volcanic hazards associated with such eruptions.
+You will have the opportunity to study the bizarre landscapes and landforms of volcanic islands, explore 4,000 year-old Minoan ruins buried by the last explosive volcanic eruption, walk on and study an active volcano, swim in hot springs, tour the island by private boat, among many other unique experiences, all while being immersed in Greek island culture

 For more information on course content and a photo gallery, visit the class blog NAU in Greece.
 Also, check out the article on this program in the in the AZ Daily Sun here!

-Visit and study Ancient Akrotiri, the Bronze Age city buried and preserved by Santorini’s catastrophic eruption.
-The excavation site reveals the architectural advances of the ancient Minoan culture – the highlights of which are three-story frescoed houses equipped with plumbing, shops with storefront windows, and public spaces.
+Visit and study Akrotiri, the Bronze Age city buried and preserved by the 1530 BCE eruption of Santorini.
+The excavation site reveals the architectural advances of the ancient Minoan culture – the highlights of which are three-story frescoed houses faced with plumbing, shops with storefront windows, and public spaces.

 Visit the Museum of Prehistoric Thera on Santorini, which houses many of the treasures found in ancient Akrotiri including frescoes, pottery, weapons, and jewelry.